gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 the Gno project experienced a significant increase in contributors, resulting in a surge of new features, bug fixes, and developments across multiple areas beyond just the VM.
-The Gno core team grew to three full-time engineers, with hiring underway to add more.
+The Gno core team grew to three full-time engineers, with additional hiring efforts underway.

 - Three testnets were launched (test1, test2 and test3), each with significant
 improvements in usability and ease of access for newcomers, and more example realms.